-During the year, the Consolidated Entity recognised an impairment loss in accordance with accounting standards of \$8,062,000 in relation to its available for sale investments (2009: \$26,177,000).
+During the year, the Consolidated Entity recognised an impairment loss in accordance with accounting standards of \$6,784,000 in relation to its available for sale investments (2011: \$1,265,000).

-The impairment loss recognised during the period in relation to available for sale investments represents the difference between the cost of the investments and their market value as at 30 June 2010, less any previously recorded impairment losses.
+The impairment loss recognised in relation to available for sale investments represents the difference between the cost of the investments and their market value as at 30 June 2012, less any previously recorded impairment losses and reductions to accumulated reserves.

-The Responsible Entity has determined there is objective evidence at the date of this report that the value of the Fund's and Consolidated Entity's listed and unlisted property trust portfolio is impaired.
-This determination has arisen due to the significant and prolonged decline in value of listed and unlisted property trusts during the year, their further subsequent decline in value after year end and market conditions within the property sector generally.
+The Responsible Entity has determined there is objective evidence at the date of this report that the value of the Consolidated Entity's ASX listed and unlisted property trust portfolio is impaired.
+This determination has arisen due to the significant and prolonged decline in value of some ASX listed and unlisted property trusts and market conditions within the property sector generally.